Design Features

 Structure

 Unlike almost all other acoustic stringed instruments, the tarhu system does not subject the sound-producing components to the destructive forces of string tension.
 This allows the cone to be constructed on acoustic considerations only.
-This situation is achieved by two means: 1.
 The neck forms a continuous structural beam right across the top of the dome, with the strings being attached to the neck at the head and behind the bridge.
 All longitudinal string tension is thereby taken by the neck

-The design of the bridge greatly affects the final sound of a tarhu, and after many years work it has now become possible to make some of the most significant parameters adjustable.
+The design of the bridge greatly affects the final sound of a tarhu.
 The bridge has two feet: one is active, and is connected directly to the cone; the other is passive, resting on the neck of the instrument where it passes over the body.
 The passive foot acts as a pivot in a similar way to a soundpost in the violin family.

-The way in which the bridge affects the sound of the instrument is determined by a network of proportional relationships, which are all interrelated.
+The way in which the bridge affects the sound of the instrument is determined by many inter-related factors.

 Some of these are:

-the height of the bridge in relation to both string spacing and spread of feet;
+• the height and width of the bridge in relation to the location of the passive foot;

 1. The bridge rests on a piece of spring-steel wire that can be moved either towards the edge or the middle of the bridge, changing the location of the pivot point